JayFzh/JayFzh.github.io/_pages/about.md

 - *2025.12*: &nbsp;🎉🎉 Two papers ("Bifrost" and "CStar Gateway") have been accepted by NSDI'26!
 - *2025.03*: &nbsp;🎉 Our paper "Understanding the Long Tail Latency of TCP in Large-Scale Cloud Networks" has been accepted by APNet 2025!
 - *2025.01*: &nbsp; Started as Research Intern at Alibaba Cloud - Luoshen Cloud Networking Research Team.
 - *2024.08*: &nbsp; Joined Alibaba Cloud as Alibaba Innovative Research Intern.
-- *2023.09*: &nbsp; Started Ph.D. journey at Shanghai Jiao Tong University.

 # 📝 Publications